UPSC 2023 (Syllabus, Study Material, Quiz)

 Syllabus 2023

-The first paper of UPSC exam is about any one of the Indian Language which is selected by the candidate from the list of languages that are included in the Indian Constitution’s Eight Schedule.
+This paper is compulsory and required only 25% marks to clear it.
+The first paper of the UPSC exam is about any one of the Indian languages which are selected by the candidate from the list of languages that are included in the Indian Constitution’s Eight Schedule.

 Candidates have more than 30 languages to choose from.

-The second paper of UPSC exam is English.
+This paper is also compulsory and required only 25% marks to clear it.
+The second paper of the UPSC exam is English.
 There are two papers on the subject.
 The papers are specifically designed to judge the first-hand knowledge as well as critical text reading from the prescribed English Literature.

 Paper III:

-The third paper of UPSC exam is of Essay.
+The third paper of the UPSC exam is Essay, Known as an essay paper.
+The essay Paper consists of two essays based on general studies or GS papers.
 Students appearing for the exam are asked to write an essay on a specific topic from the given choice of subjects.

-They are supposed to remain affix to the topic given and at the same time express their opinion and be able to write concisely. those who are capable of expressing their opinions in the most effective manner score moreover others.
+They are supposed to remain affixed to the topic given and at the same time express their opinion and be able to write concisely. those who are capable of expressing their opinions most effectively score moreover others.

-These papers are of General Studies.
-If candidate is a well-educated person then it is not hard for him/her to answer the questions asked in General Studies.
+This paper is known as General Studies Paper 1st or GS 1.
+It contains general studies subject such as History (ancient, medieval, modern and post-independence), geography, art and culture, and Indian society.
+If a candidate is a well-educated person then it is not hard for him/her to answer the questions asked in General Studies.

-Answers to the questions in these papers are easy to answer for a qualified person without the need for any specified study of the subject as the questions are meant to assess the general awareness of different subjects which are related to career in Civil Services.
+Answers to the questions in these papers are easy to answer for a qualified person without the need for any specified study of the subject as the questions are meant to assess the general awareness of different subjects which are related to a career in Civil Services.
+This paper is more factual rather than conceptual.
+There is no need to read current affairs.
+But for convenience be aware of Current Affair

 For these papers, candidates are required to choose any two subjects of their choice from the list of optional subjects.
 Thereafter, two papers are set for each subject chosen by the candidate.